 – For students who studied in the USA (if applicable): GRE scores.
 Student photocopies are acceptable.

-Optional: a web link or electronic, downloaded video file, not more than 6 MB exhibiting the candidate delivering a concise description of his/her research topic.
+Optional: a web link or electronic, downloaded video file, not more than 6 MB exhibiting the candidates delivering a concise description of his/her research topic.
 Only the first 90 seconds of the video will be viewed.
 Large, time-sensitive files are not accepted.

 Awards are usually announced in early April.